phylo-lab-usc/fiels_workbench/debugging/debugging.md

 Matts Note: Add error to the fitContinuous function.

-Note: Adding error doesn't seem to fix the problem with 100 samples.
-Will run again with whole set maybe?
+Note: Adding error doesn't seem to fix the problem with 100 samples or the full set either.

 # Debugging m.sig